mythril-forge/homebrew-classes/docs/homebrew/paladin.md

 By 3rd level, the divine magic granted by your righteous oath courses through your veins, making you immune to disease.

 ## Divine Smite
 Beginning at 3rd level, your sacred oath grants you the ability to suffuse your melee weapons with divine power.
-Once per turn, when you make a melee weapon attack, you can declare your divine intention to smite your target and use a spell slot to charge your weapon.
+Once per turn, when you make a melee weapon attack, you can declare your divine intention to smite your target and expend a spell slot to charge your weapon.

 If the attack misses, you regain your spent spell slot, and you are permitted to use this feature again on this turn.
 If the attack hits, it deals radiant damage to the target, in addition to the weapon's damage.